Akuila Yabaki

 Akuila Yabaki is a Fijian human rights activist and Methodist clergyman.
-From 2002 to 2015 he was executive director of the Citizens Constitutional Forum, a pro-democracy organization.
+He served as the executive director of the Citizens Constitutional Forum (CCF), a pro-democracy organisation, from 2002 to 2015.

+Religious career

-The Methodist Church of Fiji and Rotuma dismissed Yabaki from the pulpit in 2001.
-No reason for the dismissal was given at the time, although political disagreements were widely thought to be involved.
+Yabaki was dismissed from the pulpit by the Methodist Church of Fiji and Rotuma in 2001.
+No official reason was publicly given, although reports suggested that political disagreements may have been a factor.
 He continued to use the title Reverend.

+Activism and public role

-Yabaki was a strong critic of some policies and decisions of the Qarase government of 2000 to 2006, including the early release from prison of persons convicted on charges related to the 2000 Fijian coup d'état, and opposed the Reconciliation, Tolerance, and Unity Bill seeking to establish an amnesty for such persons.
+Yabaki was a prominent critic of policies of the government of Laisenia Qarase (2000–2006).
+He opposed the early release of individuals convicted in connection with the 2000 Fijian coup d'état and also opposed the Reconciliation, Tolerance, and Unity Bill, which proposed an amnesty for those involved.

-In the leadup to the 2006 Fijian coup d'état Yabaki called for mediation between the military and the government.
-Following the coup he warned the military regime that it would face legal action over the legality of the government and its abuse of human rights.
+In the lead-up to the 2006 Fijian coup d'état, Yabaki called for dialogue and mediation between the military and the government.

+Following the coup, he warned the military-backed administration that it could face legal challenges over alleged human rights violations.

+Legal issues

-In May 2013 he was convicted of scandalising the court over an article in the CCF newsletter in which he raised doubts about the independence of Fiji's judiciary under the military regime.
-He was given a fine and a suspended prison sentence.
+In May 2013, Yabaki was convicted of scandalising the court after publishing an article in a CCF newsletter that questioned the independence of Fiji's judiciary under military rule.
+He was fined and received a suspended prison sentence.